kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 - Discover exported InferencePools.
 - For each ClusterSet member cluster, CRUD InferencePoolImport (mirrored namespace/name).
-- Populate `inferencepoolimport.status.clusters[]` entries with the cluster name associated with the exported InferencePool.
+- Populate a `inferencepoolimport.status.controllers[]` entry with the managing controller name, cluster, and status conditions associated with the exported InferencePool.

 **Import Controller:**